datacoves/dbt-coves/README.md

 ## Introduction

-dbt-coves is a CLI tool that automates certain tasks for [dbt](https://www.getdbt.com), making life simpler for the dbt user.
+dbt-coves is a CLI tool that automates and simplifies development and release tasks for [dbt](https://www.getdbt.com).

-dbt-coves generates dbt sources, staging models and property(yml) files by analyzing information from the data warehouse and creating the necessary files (sql and yml).
+In addition to other functions listed below, dbt-coves generates dbt sources, staging models and property(yml) files by analyzing information from the data warehouse and creating the necessary files (sql and yml).
 It can even generate Airflow DAGs based on YML input.

 Finally, dbt-coves includes functionality to bootstrap a dbt project and to extract and load configurations from data-replication providers.